Agustina data transfer

 - Once connected, use the

-command to mount the Agustina supercomputer's file system on your local machine.
-For example, on macOS/Linux, you can typesshfs username@agustina.bifi.unizar.es:/path/to/remote/directory /path/to/local/mount/point
+sshfscommand to mount the Agustina supercomputer's file system on your local machine.
+For example, on macOS/Linux, you can typesshfs username@agustina.bifi.unizar.es:/path/to/remote/directory /path/to/local/mount/point. - You can now manage files on the Agustina supercomputer as if they were on your local machine.

 Example: Using SSHFS to Mount Agustina's Filesystem